 On December 22, 2017, the TCJA was signed into law.
 The TCJA reduced the U.S. statutory corporate federal income tax rate from 35 percent to 21 percent, effective January 1, 2018.
 In the fourth quarter of 2017, we recorded \$870 million of income tax expense related to the effects of the TCJA.
 This expense was provisional, using our best estimates and the information available to us through the date those financial statements were issued.
 As permitted by and in accordance with the guidance issued by the SEC and codified in ASU 2018-05, we may adjust our provisional estimates in reporting periods throughout 2018 as we complete our analysis and as more information becomes available, and these adjustments may affect earnings.
-Events and information that may still result in adjustments to our provisional estimates include interpretations of the TCJA by the U.S. Department of the Treasury, conformity by the states of the application of the TCJA, assessment of the impact of the TCJA global intangible low-taxed income provisions on the realizability of deferred tax assets, and the finalization of our calculation of foreign undistributed earnings.
-In the nine months ended September 30, 2018, Sempra Energy recorded \$25 million of additional income tax expense to adjust the provisional estimates recorded in 2017.
+Events and information that may still result in adjustments to our provisional estimates include interpretations of rulings by the U.S. Department of the Treasury or states, the filing of our 2017 income tax return and the finalization of our calculation of foreign undistributed earnings.
+In the six months ended June 30, 2018, Sempra Energy recorded \$25 million of additional income tax expense to adjust the provisional estimates recorded in 2017.
 Additionally, SDG&E and SoCalGas adjusted their provisional estimates relating to the remeasurement of deferred income taxes.
-In the nine months ended September 30, 2018, SDG&E's deferred tax liabilities decreased by \$38 million and SoCalGas' deferred tax liabilities increased by \$5 million, with each amount offset by a change in their respective regulatory liabilities.
+In the six months ended June 30, 2018, SDG&E's deferred tax liabilities decreased by \$38 million and SoCalGas' deferred tax liabilities increased by \$5 million, with each amount offset by a change in their respective regulatory liabilities.